granthpoorvik/SpectrumSculpt-K-means-Driven-Image-Optimization/README.md

 <img src="figure 2.png" width="500" height="500">

-As you can see, this creates a three-dimensional matrix `original_img` where
+ this creates a three-dimensional matrix `original_img` where
 * the first two indices identify a pixel position, and
 * the third index represents red, green, or blue.